Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Introduction

 \section{Introduction}

-The detection of the gravitational waves (GWs) from the merger of black hole binaries (BHBs) has marked the beginning of a new epoch in modern cosmology \cite{LIGOScientific:2016aoc, KAGRA:2021vkt}.
-GWs offer a new tool for probing the early Universe and present the insights beyond the reach of traditional electromagnetic observations.
-GWs may have various origins, such as cosmological phase transitions \cite{Caprini:2015zlo, Hindmarsh:2020hop} and topological defects \cite{Martin:1996ea, Figueroa:2012kw, Saikawa:2017hiv, Gouttenoire:2023ftk}, and can also be induced by scalar perturbations \cite{Baumann:2007zm, Bugaev:2009zh, Espinosa:2018eve, Kohri:2018awv, Ragavendra:2020sop, Ragavendra:2023ret, Das:2023nmm}.
-These different sources collectively contribute to the stochastic GW background (SGWB), which provides crucial information for understanding astrophysics and cosmology.
+The detections of the gravitational waves (GWs) from compact binary mergers (e.g., the black hole binaries (BHBs) \cite{LIGOScientific:2016aoc, KAGRA:2021vkt} and the neutron star binaries \cite{LIGOScientific:2017vwq, LIGOScientific:2017ync}) have marked the beginning of an unprecedented multi-messenger epoch in modern cosmology.
+Moreover, in the early Universe, primordial GWs may also have different origins, such as cosmological phase transitions \cite{Kosowsky:1992vn, Grojean:2006bp, Caprini:2015zlo, Hindmarsh:2020hop}, topological defects \cite{Martin:1996ea, Figueroa:2012kw, Saikawa:2017hiv, Gouttenoire:2023ftk}, preheating \cite{Figueroa:2017vfa, Adshead:2018doq}, kination-domination \cite{Giovannini:1998bp, Figueroa:2019paj, Co:2021lkc, Gouttenoire:2021jhk}, and particle production \cite{Guzzetti:2016mkm, Peloso:2016gqs}.
+In addition, GWs can also be induced by scalar perturbations during cosmic inflation \cite{Baumann:2007zm, Bugaev:2009zh, Espinosa:2018eve, Kohri:2018awv, Yuan:2021qgz}.
+Altogether, these diverse sources collectively contribute to the stochastic GW background (SGWB), offering a new tool for probing the Universe and providing crucial information and insight for understanding astrophysics and cosmology beyond traditional electromagnetic methods \cite{Maggiore:1999vm, Caprini:2018mtu}.
 Therefore, the observation of the SGWB is the primary goal of various GW detectors that are designed for these faint but informative signals from a wide range of cosmic events.